eavam/scankeeper-promo/src/markdown/privacy-policy.md

 We reserve the right to modify these Terms at any time.
 Your continued use of the Application after any changes indicates your acceptance of the new Terms.

-<h2 id="governing-law">10.
-Governing Law</h2>

-These Terms shall be governed by and construed in accordance with the laws of [Your Country/State], without regard to its conflict of law provisions.

-<h2 id="contact-us">11.
+<h2 id="contact-us">10.
 Contact Us</h2>

 If you have any questions about these Terms, please contact us:

-- By email: [your.email@example.com]
+- By email: privacy@scankeeper.com
-- By visiting this page on our website: [www.scankeeper.com/contact]
+- By visiting this page on our website: https://eavam.github.io/scankeeper-promo/
 </article>